PerfectlySoft/PerfectDocs/guide/mustache.md

 **Partials**

 All files used for partials must be located in the same directory as the calling template.
-Additionally, all partial files *must* have the file extension of **mustache** but this extension must not be included in the partial tag itself.
-For example, to include the contents of the file *foo.mustache* you would use the tag ```{{> foo }}```.
+Additionally, all partial files *must* have the file extension of **Mustache**, but this extension must not be included in the partial tag itself.
+For example, to include the contents of the file *foo.mustache*, you would use the tag ```{{> foo }}```.

 **Encoding**

-By default, all encoded tags (i.e. regular tags) are HTML encoded and &lt; &amp; &gt; entities will be escaped.
+By default, all encoded tags (i.e. regular tags) are HTML-encoded, and &lt; &amp; &gt; entities will be escaped.
 In your handler you can manually set the ```MustacheEvaluationOutputCollector.defaultEncodingFunc``` function to perform whatever encoding you need.
-For example when outputting JSON data you would want to set this function to something like the following:
+For example, when outputting JSON data you would want to set this function to something like the following:

 ```swift
 collector.defaultEncodingFunc = {